-Greg Say’s “ It is suprising how many people pay hundreds if not thousands of pounds on a new bike and neglect to have a proper bike fit which can make a world of difference."
+Greg Say’s “ It is surprising how many people pay hundreds if not thousands of pounds on a new bike and neglect to have a proper bike fit which can make a world of difference."

 If you are injury prone or suffer from discomfort when you are riding your bike a professional fitting will help.
 From the most overlooked set up of your shoes and cleats to a detailed analysis of your position a bike fit will improve your efficiency and comfort.